 Symptoms and Treatments for Whiplash

 Whiplash is strongly associated with auto accidents, but it can actually result from anything that causes the head to bobble, or "whip," forwards and backward with great force.
 This means that if you have been in any such situation, you may suffer from its symptoms and should suspect it as the cause.
-Here is some more information on the types of pain you may experience and the treatment of the condition:
+Take a look at this animation if you believe you have whiplash.

 A Pain in the Neck